drewm27/speakerrankings/pocket-size.md

 - EQ: No
 - TWS: Yes
 - Party Mode: No
-- Built In Microphone: Yes
+- Built in Microphone: Yes
 - Charging: USB-C
 - IP Rating: IP67
 - Comparisons and Sound Samples